 There is currently no cure or vaccine for HIV and/or AIDS, but there are very effective prescription medications – called antiretrovirals or ARVs – that are helping people with HIV live long and healthy lives and prevent the spread of the disease to others.
 It is possible with ARV treatment to reduce the amount of HIV in the blood to very low levels – this is called being “undetectable.”

 The science is clear.
-People living with HIV can feel confident that if they have an undetectable viral load and take their medications as prescribed, they cannot pass on HIV to sexual partners (Undetectable = Untransmittable U=U).
+People living with HIV can feel confident that if they have an undetectable viral load and take their medications as prescribed, they cannot pass on HIV to partners (Undetectable = Untransmittable U=U).